grafana/grafana/docs/sources/features/datasources/elasticsearch.md

 ![](/img/docs/elasticsearch/explore_elasticsearch_logs_switch.png)

-and then optionally enter a [Lucene](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) query into the query field to filter the log messages.
+and then optionally enter a lucene query into the query field to filter the log messages.

 ![](/img/docs/elasticsearch/explore_query_field.png)